MurageKibicho/Bellard/README.md

 </div>

 ## What's this?
-Bellard Proxy is an AI wearable let's you **carry your proxies wherever and whenever**!
+Bellard Pocket Wifi is an AI carry-on that let's you **access fast wifi wherever and whenever**!

 It's named after Fabrice Bellard, the inventor of FFmpeg and ts_zip - a ZIP utility that incorporates LLMs for smaller file sizes.